ivdort/dl2-callibrated-lm/blogpost.md

 </div>

 We further tried to increase calibration of a model trained for 5 epochs via tuning of the temperature parameter and observing the effect on calibration and hallucination rate.
-We observe that for some temperature values, especially at 1.4, the calibration error drops, meaning the model becomes more calibrated.
+We observe that for some temperature <span style="color:blue"> definition and why temparature can be used for calibration?</span> values, especially at 1.4, the calibration error drops, meaning the model becomes more calibrated.
 When looking at the closeness measure though, we don't observe any differences in the hallucination rate of generated sentences.

 <div align="center">